 Since opening the practice, the team at Sunshine Coast Orthopaedic Group have made it their mission to ensure patients feel welcomed, cared for and well educated on how to best manage their hip and knee pain.
 Group leader, Dr Daevyd Rodda, trained at some of the most prestigious hospitals in Melbourne, before moving to the Sunshine Coast in 2012.
 He operated in the private and public system for some years before opening his suites at the Sunshine Coast University Private Hospital in February 2018.

 If osteoarthritis symptoms can be managed with non-operative management, this is always Dr Rodda’s first method of treatment.
-The multidisciplinary team at the Sunshine Coast Orthopaedic Group includes a Sports Medicine Physician, a Musculoskeletal Nurse Practitioner, and a dedicated clinical team.
-Dr Rodda and his team provide patients with specific care plans, lifestyle management strategies, exercise programs and injectables aimed at treating arthritic symptoms such as steroids, platelet-rich plasma and hyaluronic acid derivatives (Synvisc and Durolane).
+The multidisciplinary team at the Sunshine Coast Orthopaedic Group includes two Orthopaedic Surgeons, two Perioperative Nurse Practitioners, and a dedicated clinical team.
+Dr Rodda and his team provide patients with specific care plans, lifestyle management strategies, exercise programs, and injectables aimed at treating arthritic symptoms such as steroids, platelet rich plasma, and hyaluronic acid derivatives (Synvisc®).

 When discussing this approach, Dr Rodda explains that whilst he has performed a large number of hip replacements via all the main-stream contemporary approaches to the hip joint, his overwhelming preference is to perform hip replacements via the anterior approach.